 I met a very interesting woman here a few months ago.
 She has lived in Aspen for the past forty years, and she cautioned us about telling too many people about this place.
 She hates to see what happened to Aspen, with a median home price of $1.5 million.
 I understand that kind of caution, because I first moved to Boulder in 1966.
 I saw so much change there over the decades, and most of it not good.

 I cannot see Walsenburg turning into Aspen any time soon, but I would hate to lose the natural beauty and quiet that makes this such a great place to call home.

-Did you ever wonder what it feels like to move to a very culturally different place to live a very different kind of life?
-Here’s what that feels like….
+Did you ever wonder what it feels like to move to a very culturally different place to live a more natural way of life?

 To give you some idea of the questions that we wonder about living here, away from all cities or even towns, recently we were discussing whether our cat should be let out to roam a bit, or is it too dangerous with the wild animals around here?